-An AEI can be a useful tool in identifying air related P2 opportunities on military installations.
-The inventory identifies the types of air pollution sources on base, and the amount of pollutant emissions from each source.
-With this information, installation management can develop strategies to identify opportunities for process changes or other methods for reducing the types and/or quantities of air pollutants emitted from their respective facilities.
+Environmental personnel may use the data acquired while conducting an AEI to identify air related P2 opportunities on military installations.
+Installation management may use the inventory data to develop strategies to identify opportunities for process changes or other methods for reducing the types and/or quantities of air pollutants emitted from their respective facilities.